Get Schooled

 The Trevor Project

-Warmlines is a peer-run listening line staffed by people in mental health recovery themselves, who have been trained to offer safe space for judgment-free support.
+Warmline is a peer-run listening line staffed by people in mental health recovery who have been trained to offer safe and judgment-free support.
 Warmlines in the U.S. are categorized by state here.

 Let Get Schooled help you achieve your goals